23 Cheapest European Cities & Airports to Fly into in 2020

 Linate Airport (LIN)

-The smaller of the two main hubs of Alitalia, Milan’s is now usually cheaper than flying into Rome, but if you aren’t planning on visiting Milan then flying into Rome is probably still better.
-Strangely, Alitalia itself never seems to have the best fares.
-In 2015 the city appears to have become more affordable for incoming flights, but mostly because Emirates is crossing the Atlantic with cheap fares from some cities.
+The smaller of the two hubs of Alitalia, Milan’s tends to be cheaper than flying into Rome, but if you don’t plan to visit Milan then flying into Rome is a better option.
+Strangely, Alitalia never seems to have the best fares.

 Barcelona, Spain